 In my mind there's no point in displaying an image that has no compositional quality, is out of focus, or is just 'another image'.
 But having said that there needs to be a little compromise on behalf of the photographer - I keep getting reminded by my 'better half' that these images are for the benefit of the riders and spectators and they are generally more forgiving of the image quality, as they simply wish to see their pony or rider taking part.

 So in the end I try to be flexible with my choices whilst still maintaining a standard of work that I'm happy to have associated with my name.
 Camera gear will get you so far but patience is a virtue and it's not always rewarded.
 A polo match could bestow a treasure hoard of images upon the photographer and equally it may leave you feeling that you've been lost in a desert for a day and all you have is a little sunburn to show for it.
 I've often contemplated how I might improve my image count, throwing money at the problem can certainly help but even the longest zoom may not be so advantageous.
 Hazy days, with the air full of insects (full of insects?
-Really? - er... yes, and on some days LOTS) means a long zoom will get you close but the quality may suffer.
+Really? - er... yes, and on some days LOTS) means a very long zoom will get you close but the quality may suffer (also for lens technical reasons).
 I have taken good images with relatively short focal lengths and so a medium telephoto will work, providing you have a little luck on your side and a reasonable amount of the action passes close by in order for you to have a few bites at the cherry.

 I am quite fussy about the stance of the main pony in the shot.
 Fast shutter speed freezes the action and the position of the ponies legs can make all the difference.
 Sometimes a front leg can be stuck out straight or look awkward, as if the horse is about to topple on its face.
 This isn't the case but aesthetically I like to see legs that are not in contact with the ground and preferably 'undercarriage up', giving a real sense of pace.
 Sadly this is where I reject many images, I take the losses on the chin and have to be content with the far fewer, yet better dynamic looking photos.
 I'd rather do this than display just how incredibly awkward a pony can be portrayed when its movement is frozen at an inopportune time.